Erdős–Szemerédi theorem: Other combinations of operators

 In many works, addition and multiplication are combined in one expression.
 With the motto addition and multiplication cannot coexist, one expects that any non-trivial combination of addition and multiplication of a set should guarantee growth.
 Note that in finite settings, or in fields with non-trivial subfields, such a statement requires further constraints.

-Sets of interest include (results for A ⊂ ℝ):
+Sets of interest include (results for $A\subset\R$):